332d Airlift Flight: World War II

 The squadron was first activated in India in June 1944 as the 11th Combat Cargo Squadron, one of the original squadrons of the 3d Combat Cargo Group.
 The squadron equipped with Douglas C-47 Skytrains and was attached to the 443d Troop Carrier Group shortly after the squadron was organized.
-The squadron provided airlift support for the Allies in their efforts to control norther Burma, then in their drive southward.
+The squadron provided airlift support for the Allies in their efforts to control northern Burma, then in their drive southward.

 In May 1945, the squadron moved its operations from India to China.
 It was awarded the Distinguished Unit Citation following V-J Day for its actions in China, Mongolia and Vietnam in September 1945.
 From October through December 1945, it airlifted Chinese troops to eastern China for the disarmament of Japanese troops locate there.

 Beginning in January 1946, the squadron provided transportation for General George C. Marshall, who was attempting to resolve the civil war between the Nationalist and Communist forces seeking to control China.
 These efforts proved unsuccessful and were terminated in early 1947 and the squadron was inactivated in April of that year.